XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 svc-gamingwebapp        LoadBalancer   10.0.253.192   20.191.49.177   80:31551/TCP,443:31943/TCP   22s
 svc-leaderboardwebapi   ClusterIP      10.0.108.174   <none>          80/TCP,443/TCP               15m
 ```
-HEre you can see bot the internal service that exposes the webAPI and the external service that has an external IP address assigned.
+Here you can see both the internal service that exposes the webAPI and the external service that has an external IP address assigned.
 If the results for the webapp service states status: pending, then it is still waiting for the external load balancer to reconfigure. retry the command until you see an external IP address that you can browse to validate the website is up and running.

-If all is running according to expectations, then we shoud see the following end result in the browser, when you browse to the external IP address:
+If all is running according to expectations, then we should see the following end result in the browser when you browse to the external IP address:

 <img src="images\screenshot.PNG">